audister09/fend-project-memory-game/README.md

 Checkout the actual game here: https://audister09.github.io/memory-game/

+# Documentation
+A README file is included detailing the game and all dependencies.
+Comments are present and effectively explain longer code procedure when necessary.
+Code is formatted with consistent, logical, and easy-to-read formatting as described in the Udacity JavaScript Style Guide.
+Font Awesome symbols used for game.
+Google Fonts Coda and Fascinate Inline used in game.

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.